Schiff calls DOJ's decision not to indict 2 Trump aides 'deeply disturbing' - ExBulletin

 Nearly a year after its investigation into the events of January 6 and Trump’s efforts to thwart the presidential transfer of power by claiming that the 2002 election was plagued by voter fraud, the select committee is set to present its findings to the American people, beginning with a prime-time public hearing on Thursday.

 “I think the American people already know a lot.
-They have already seen a number of bombs.
-There’s a lot of things they haven’t seen,” he said.
-“But perhaps most importantly the public didn’t see it woven together, how one thing led to another, how one line of effort to overturn the election led to another and ultimately led to terrible violence, the first non-peaceful transfer of power in our history. »
+They’ve seen a number of bombings already.
+There’s a lot they haven’t seen,” he said.
+“But perhaps most important is that the public didn’t see it woven together, how one thing led to another, how one line of effort to overturn the election led to another and ultimately led to terrible violence, the first non-peaceful transfer of power in our history.”

-While not commenting on specific witnesses who will testify before committee members, namely Marc Short, former chief of staff to Vice President Mike Pence, Schiff said that one of the “themes” examined by panel is the fact that there was an understanding of the propensity for violence on January 6, given the participation of far-right extremist groups and the continued spread of the so-called “big lie” that the 2020 election was stolen from Trump to piss off the former president’s supporters.
+While he wouldn’t comment on the specific witnesses who will testify before committee members, namely Marc Short, former chief of staff to Vice President Mike Pence, Schiff said one of the “themes” the panel is considering is the fact that there was an understanding of the propensity for violence on January 6, given the participation of far-right extremist groups and the continued spread of the so-called “big lie” – that the elections of 2020 were stolen from Trump – to piss off the former president’s supporters.

 The New York Times first reported and CBS News confirmed that the day before the Jan.
 6 attack, Short warned the Secret Service that there might be a potential threat to the vice president.